 Please credit Kimberly S. Grotewold

-Artificial Intelligence (AI) for Teachers: An Overview © 2024 by Kimberly S. Grotewold is licensed under CC BY-NC 4.0
+Artificial Intelligence (AI) for Teachers: An Overview © 2024, updated in July 2025, by Kimberly S. Grotewold is licensed under CC BY-NC 4.0